(migration) Ensure unique plot names b/t EEP and CVS plots

 5) Allow plots to have the same name, but projects would be different, and project would be categorized as either EEP or CVS.

-#2 Updated by Michael Lee almost 13 years ago
+#2 Updated by Michael Lee about 13 years ago

 I think solution 2a) is by far the simplest, which is to add a prefix to projects for one of CVS or EEP.
 CVS only uses numeric values, whereas EEP uses lots of different codes.
 Thus, it would be easiest to add an "E" to all EEP projects, guaranteeing that they will be unique within their set of numbers, but also with CVS, which will never start with an E.